 FRESNO, Calif. — If Alzheimer’s disease runs in your family, you may want to head over to the produce section at your local grocery store pronto.
-A study finds a very popular fruit may help ward off the debilitating brain ailment.
+A study finds eating grapes regularly may help ward off the debilitating brain ailment.

 Researchers at UCLA discovered that two cups of grapes a day may protect “against significant metabolic decline in Alzheimer-related areas of the brain,” according to a release from the California Table Grape Commission.
 The report continues: “Low metabolic activity in these areas of the brain is a hallmark of early stage Alzheimer’s disease.”